Why new paint needs special care after body repair

 Products that can damage fresh paint

-Products that are safe for new paint
+Products safe for new paint

 - Plain water rinse (first 30 days)